nikolap994/navnode/README.md

       "git pull",
       "ls -la",
       "pwd",
-      "extendTask --navis_extend",
+      "extendTask --navnode_extend",
     ],
   },
 };

-// Commands can be executed by appending --navis_extend to function call
+// Commands can be executed by appending --navnode_extend to function call
 // function needs to be defined in the extend variable const extend = {
   extendTask: () => console.log("method was executed"),